wookdev/munged-org/rofl/clueless.md

 ---
 layout: page
-title: Rules of Thumb for the Clueless</p>
+title: Rules of Thumb for the Clueless
 ---

 From someone who learned them the hard way.
 (Well, maybe.)